Kong/docs.konghq.com/app/konnect/analytics/use-cases.md

 ---
-title: Analyze API Usage and Performance
+title: Custom Reports Use Case - Analyze API Usage and Performance
 content_type: tutorial
 ---

-Custom reporting in {{site.konnect_saas}} gives you the power to monitor your API data in detail and export that data to CSV.
+Custom reporting in {{site.konnect_saas}} enables you to save, revisit, and share views created during data exploration, facilitating analysis over different time intervals.
+These reports can be used to analyze metrics, investigate anomalies and sharing.
 Let's go through some example situations where you could leverage custom reports.

 In this scenario, you just joined an organization as an API product manager.